Dongfeng Yulon

 Dongfeng Yulon Motor Co., Ltd. (Dongfeng Yulon) was an automobile manufacturing company headquartered in Hangzhou, China and a 50:50 joint venture between the mainland Chinese automaker Dongfeng Motor Corporation and the Taiwanese automaker Yulon Motor.
 Its principal activity was the production, distribution and sale of Luxgen passenger cars in mainland China.

 History

 On 29 July 2010, Dongfeng Motor obtained approval from the National Development and Reform Commission of China for the establishment of a joint venture with Yulon Motor.

 Dongfeng Yulon was formally established on 14 December 2010, with the two partners agreeing to invest an initial 3.4 billion yuan (US$510 million) in the venture.

 Dongfeng Yulon began production of its first model, the Luxgen 7 SUV, on 28 July 2011.
 Mainland China sales of the Luxgen 7 began in October 2011.

-Due to lackluster sales of the past years, Dongfeng Yulon entered bankruptcy liquidation in November 2020.
+Due to declining sales of the past years, Dongfeng Yulon entered bankruptcy liquidation in November 2020.